joselucianorc/coding-spring-springboot-rest-api-with-swagger/README.md

-# coding-spring-springboot-rest-api-with-swagger
+# coding-spring-springboot-rest-api-simple
-Coding a springboot rest api documented with swagger
+Coding a simple rest API using Springboot and H2 database